We support international students with resources that help them thrive in their new community:

 - Weiden + Kennedy, Netherlands

-Counselors are available to discuss any personal concern, including confusion over drug and alcohol use, life direction, relationships, sexuality, or general feelings of depression and anxiety.
+Counselors are available to discuss any personal concern, including confusion over drug and alcohol use, life direction, relationships, sexuality, or feelings of depression and anxiety.

 - Financial Aid